MicrosoftDocs/well-architected/well-architected/cost-optimization/eliminate-sources-wasted-spending.md

 - *Cold (active-off)*: A cold disaster recovery plan is a failover solution where the standby environment isn't actively running until there's a need for failover.
 The production environment is replicated as backups, VM images, or Resource Manager templates to a different region.
 This approach is cost-effective but takes longer to perform a complete failover.
 - *Active-redeploy*: The active-redeploy approach uses infrastructure-as-code to deploy resources to the secondary environment in a failover event.
 Before a failover event, there are no deployed resources in the disaster recovery environment.

-### Eliminate waste from platform feature set
+### Eliminate platform features

-Eliminating wasteful platform features involves identifying and removing unnecessary or unused features to optimize resource utilization and reduce costs.
+Eliminating platform features involves identifying and removing unnecessary or unused features to optimize resource utilization and reduce costs.
 Here are some steps to eliminate wasteful platform features:

 - *Know the capabilities of the things you’ve purchased*: Understand the features and functionalities of the platforms or services you have acquired.
 - *Disable unused features*: Identify and disable platform features that cost money and aren't utilized.